kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 }
 ```

-Each `ClusterEventWithHint` has `ClusterEvent` and `QueueingHintFn`, which is executed when the event happens.
+Each `ClusterEventWithHint` has `ClusterEvent` and `QueueingHintFn`, which is executed when the event happens
-Let's say the scheduling queue has the Pod which is rejected by pluginA and pluginB,
-and both pluginA and pluginB are interested only in NodeAdded events.

-The scheduling queue is watching resources and keep tellng them `NodeAdded` events.
-For every events, `QueueingHintFn` from both plugins are executed,
-and if either of them returns `Queue`, the Pod is moved to activeQ/backoffQ.
+and determine whether the event could make the Pod schedulable or not.
+See [How QueueingHint is executed in the scheduling queue](#how-queueinghint-is-executed-in-the-scheduling-queue) to see the detail.

 ```go
 type ClusterEventWithHint struct {